 I had only been working in London as a graphic designer for three days when I first met Neal.
-He was 6’4”, the size and stature of a rugby player, cheeky smile and being our print supplier, had brought our design team bottles of wine for Christmas.
-He would often take us out for lunch and I got to know him really well.
+He was 6’4” and the size and stature of a rugby player.
+He had a cheeky smile, and being our print supplier, he had brought in our design team bottles of wine for Christmas.
+Often, he would take us all out for lunch and I got to know him really well.

-A while later he asked me out.
-We were having a great time, we were away for weekends and he was very popular.
+A while later he asked me out and we were having a great time, often heading away for weekends.
+Neal was very popular.
 I don’t think I know of anyone with so many friends.

-But only six weeks into us going out he fell ill and was diagnosed with a malignant brain tumour.
+But only six weeks after we started going out, he was diagnosed with a malignant brain tumour.
 It was a shock to us all as he’d been so fit and well.

-An operation and six months of chemotherapy and radiotherapy later he was given the all clear.
-We celebrated more in relief than in cracking open the champagne.
-It meant we could resume with our lives and later that year Neal asked me to marry him.
-As we looked forward to getting married, he noticed side effects he’d had previously from the tumour and brought his MRI scan forward.
+An operation, six months of chemotherapy and six weeks of radiotherapy later he was given the all clear.
+We celebrated, more in relief than in cracking open the champagne.
+We felt we could breathe again and resumed with our lives.
+Later that year Neal asked me to marry him.
+As we looked forward to getting married, he felt unwell and brought his MRI scan forward.
 Sadly his hunch was right, the tumour had returned but this time it was inoperable.
 He told me I didn’t have to marry him but I loved him and told him we would make the most of the time we had left together.

-Five more years of chemotherapy resumed for Neal and we were at Charing Cross hospital every Tuesday for years.
+Five more years of chemotherapy resumed and we were at Charing Cross hospital every Tuesday.
 Neal then had a stroke and was left severely disabled, unable to speak and with a feeding tube.
-My beautiful big strong husband was reduced to not much more than a body in a hospital bed in our living room.
-I had given up my job to care for him 24/7.
+My beautiful big strong husband had been reduced to not much more than a body in a hospital bed in our living room.
+By then I had given up my job to care for him full time.

 Caring for Neal is probably the hardest thing I’ll ever do.
-Not only did I have to deal emotionally with not knowing how long the love of my life had left, it was physically demanding.
+Not only was I dealing emotionally with not knowing how long the love of my life had left, caring was physically demanding.
 I had a monitor on each night to keep my ear out because Neal often had choking fits, and I ensured he was washed, dressed and hoisted into his wheelchair every day with the help of some wonderful professional carers.

-But the years of caring took their toll on my own health, both emotionally and physically.
+But the years of caring took their toll on my own health.
 At times I felt isolated, behind closed doors, just existing for another.
 Most friends and family didn’t really understand what I was going through.
-Although it was Neal who had the brain tumour, tending to him every day, I woke up to the illness every single day for 13 years.
+Although it was Neal who had the brain tumour, tending to him every day, I woke up to brain cancer every day for 13 years.
 It may not have been in my head but it still affected every part of my life.

-I finally became physically unwell and unable to care for him any more and Neal had to go into a nursing home whilst I recovered.
+I finally became so unwell, that I was unable to care for him any more and Neal had to go into a nursing home whilst I recovered.

 On the 6th September 2015, Neal sadly passed away, four days shy of his 56th birthday.
-He is not suffering anymore and I know I gave him my best and my love.
+He’s not suffering anymore and I know I gave him my best and my love.

-So many of us will become carers at some point in our lives and I am here to offer my insight and support to help them not only to remain healthy but to enjoy life.
+Three in five of us will become carers at some point in our lives.
+I share personal stories and knowledge to help carers, not only to remain healthy, but to enjoy life again.